Nature in Cities

 The trees and shrubs not only store carbon in their trunks, branches and roots as they grow, they also provide food and shelter for our iconic wildlife – extending the positive impact of WOMADelaide far beyond its yearly four-day program.

-The WOMADelaide forests now cover more than 107 hectares on Kaurna, Ngarrindjeri and Peramangk Country in South Australia.
+The WOMADelaide forests now cover 109 hectares on Kaurna, Ngarrindjeri and Peramangk Country in South Australia.

-These plantings will help the endangered Mount Lofty Ranges Chestnut-rumped Heathwren and the critically endangered Beautiful Firetail Finch (as well as many other local flora and fauna).
+These three years of combined effort have been designed to support the endangered Mount Lofty Ranges Chestnut-rumped Heathwren and the critically endangered Beautiful Firetail Finch (as well as many other local floral and fauna).

 Beautiful Firetail Finch.
 Photo credit David Cook CC-BY-NC 2.0